Sensitivity of spectral lines to granulation: The Sun

 The approach described in this study and the investigations that were carried out form a first step towards identifying different classes of line variability resulting from granulation to enable careful line selections to effectively mitigate granulation-driven RV jitter.

-We acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant No. 101118581 and No. 101097844).
-VV acknowledges support from the Max Planck Society under the grant ``PLATO Science'' and from the German Aerospace Center under ``PLATO Data Center'' grant 50OO1501.
-This study has made use of SAO/NASA Astrophysics Data System's bibliographic services.
-We gratefully acknowledge the computational resources provided by the Raven supercomputer systems of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.
+In the upcoming studies, we apply the novel method described here, based on the spatial variability of granulation, to analyze sun-as-a-star full visible solar spectrum from MURaM (Collier Cameron et al., in preparation) and to develop data-driven methods for identifying families of spectral lines showing the different types of response investigated here through stellar-scale sampling of the granulation pattern (Hartogh et al, in preparation).